-The Student Life Division is comprised of the following program areas: Academic Support Services, Athletics, Recreation & Adventure Sports / Outdoor Programs, the Counseling Center, Disability-Related Services, Diversity & Intercultural Initiatives, the Health Center, Housing & Residence Life, the RISE Project, Spiritual Life, Student Activities, and the Wellness Center.
+The Student Life Division is comprised of the following program areas: Academic Support Services, Athletics, Recreation & Adventure Sports / Outdoor Programs, the Counseling Center, Disability-Related Services, Diversity & Intercultural Initiatives, the Health Center, Housing & Residence Life, the Center for Gender and Relationships, Spiritual Life, Student Activities, and the Wellness Center.

 In addition to addressing students concerns, the Dean of Students manages division programs and services as well as the Student Caucus.
 Orientation Week and various other campus-wide events and activities are coordinated within Student Life in addition to implementation and enforcement of policy and college regulations outside of academics, service, and work (read 6.0.0: College Policies, Regulations & Practices).